dkarunakaran/mlops-light-workflow/README.md

 This project is to demostrate a workflow what "Practical MLOPs" book called MLOPS light workflow

-Code pushed to Github -> CI -> Google's container registry-> CD -> GKE
+Code pushed to Github -> CI -> build contianer-> Google's container registry-> CD -> GKE

 * Continous Integration (CI)